 Patent protection and regulatory protection, such as data exclusivity, orphan drug exclusivity, and pediatric extension, are key components of pharmaceutical development, both for those projects that are developed in-house and those that are inlicensed.
-At the end of the year, Medivir's patent portfolio comprised 18 patent families, including 16 proprietary and 2 exclusively inlicensed from Harvard and Princeton Universities.
-In total, over 285 granted patents protect the company's candidate drugs.
-In addition, Medivir has outlicensed about 8 patent families in preclinical projects that are now being conducted by partners.
-Medivir is of the opinion that its proprietary and inlicensed patent protection, as well as regulatory protection, are strong and therefore provide adequate and effective protection for Medivir's current and future commercial position.
+At the end of the year, Medivir's patent portfolio comprised 16 patent families, including 14 proprietary and 2 exclusively inlicensed from Harvard and Princeton Universities.
+In total, over 312 granted patents protect the company's candidate drugs.
+Four patent families has been outlicensed to IGM, and one to Haleon (formerly GSK).
+In addition, Medivir has outlicensed three patent families in preclinical projects that are now being conducted by partners.
+Medivir is of the opinion that its proprietary and inlicensed patent protection, as well as requlatory protection, are strong and therefore provide adequate and effective protection for Medivir's current and future commercial position.
 The company is not currently subject to any claims relating to liability etc. with regard to alleged infringements of third-party intellectual property rights.
-In addition to patent protection, the FDA has granted orphan drug designation in the US for the company's candidate drugs: remetinostat for the treatment of Mycosis Fungoides (MF) cutaneous T-cell lymphoma (MF-CTCL), and fostroxacitabine bralpamide (MIV-818) for the treatment of hepatocellular cancer.
+In addition to patent protection, the FDA has granted orphan drug designation in the US for the company's candidate drugs: remetinostat for the treatment of Mycosis Fungoides (MF) cutaneous T-cell lymphoma (MF-CTCL), and fostroxacitabine bralpamide (fostrox) for the treatment of hepatocellular cancer.
 The European Commission has also granted orphan drug designation for fostroxacitabine bralpamide within the EU.